Mudanjiang: Railway

 Mudanjiang is a railway hub in eastern Heilongjiang Province.
 Binsui (Harbin-Suifenhe) Railway and Tujia (Tumen-Jiamusi) Railway meet here.
 Trains from Mudanjiang Railway Station connect the city with Beijing, Jinan, Dalian, Harbin, Changchun and several other cities in China.

 Air

 Mudanjiang Hailang International Airport is the second largest international airport in Heilongjiang Province.
 It operates daily flights to Beijing, Dalian and several other major cities in China.
-In addition there are also scheduled international flights between Mudanjiang and Seoul and Incheon in South Korea.
+In addition there are also scheduled international flights between Mudanjiang and Seoul-Incheon in South Korea.

 Highway

 Mudanjiang is linked to the national highway network through the G11 Hegang–Dalian Expressway and G10 Suifenhe-Manzhouli Expressway.